BeingTomGreen/Diablo-3-API/public/README.md

 ## TODO
 Support authenticated API Calls - I know this is possible, but am currently unsure how Blizzard gives Auth Keys.

+## License
+This is free and unencumbered software released into the public domain.
+See UNLICENSE for more details.